 Conservation of the F-1 Engines from the Apollo Program

-The two-year conservation process was completed in the summer of 2015, having preserved the integrity of each piece for the future, while maintaining the history and beauty behind them.
+The two-year conservation process was completed in the summer of 2015, having preserved the integrity of each piece for the future, while maintaining the history and beauty instilled in them.

 recovery + Restoration of apollo 13 command module, odyssey

-Upon splashdown, NASA recovered the Apollo 13 command module Odyssey – the craft housing the mission’s astronauts during their ascent and decent from Earth – from the ocean’s surface on April 17, 1970.
-Due to problems that plagued Apollo 13 and its crew, the mission was considered a “successful failure” and Odyssey was disassembled and its parts shipped to museums, manufacturers and space centers across the world.
+Upon splashdown from its mission, NASA recovered the Apollo 13 command module, Odyssey, from the ocean’s surface on April 17, 1970.
+Due to problems which plagued the craft and its crew, the mission was considered a “successful failure” and Odyssey was disassembled and its parts shipped to museums, manufacturers and space centers across the world.

-Years later, the Cosmosphere accepted the task of retrieving Odyssey’s 80,000 missing parts and restoring the spacecraft back to its original post-flight condition – a 12-year endeavor.
-The craft was restored in the Hall of Space Museum by the Cosmsophere’s craftsmen, in full view of museum visitors.
+Years later, the Cosmosphere accepted the task of retrieving Odyssey’s 80,000 missing parts and restoring the spacecraft back to its original, post-flight condition – a 12-year endeavor.
+The craft was restored in the Hall of Space Museum by the Cosmosphere’s craftsmen, in full view of museum visitors.